 The three main causes of fatal accidents remain drunk driving, speeding and distracted driving.
 Despite significant efforts to lower the risk posed by drivers under the influence, alcohol remains involved in one-third of all fatal accidents.
 Distracted driving was a factor in 10 percent of all fatal crashes, according to the NHTSA.
 According to the Insurance Institute for Highway Safety, speeding is involved in 30 percent of all fatal crashes.
 Failure to use a seatbelt and other unsafe behaviors play a role in the remaining fatalities.

-Kraft Davies, PLLC, is a personal injury law firm in Seattle, Washington.
+Kraft Davies Olsson PLLC, is a personal injury law firm in Seattle, Washington.
 For legal help in the wake of a car accident, contact us to discuss your options and to see about holding negligent drivers accountable for the harm caused to you and your family.